ishehadeh/howlite/writing/report/main.typ

 As outlined in @sc-howlite-intro Howlite supports two kinds of polymorphism: subtype and parametric polymorphism.
 To maintain the goal of staying close to the hardware, there are several limitations on both.

-First, parametric polymorhpism operates entirely at the type level.
+First, parametric polymorphism operates entirely at the type level.
 It has no bearing on the generated code.
 The in-memory representation of the type `type Vec2[T: Uint32] = { x: T, y: T }` is identical to that of `{ x: Uint32, y: Uint32 }`.
 This feature was inspired by the research language Cyclone [@cyclone_types].
 The key difference is that in Howlite, you can define a type parameter to be a subset of any type, not just pointer-sized types or smaller.
 However, despite supporting larger types we found this limited form of polymorphism is mostly useful for giving strong typing to pointer types and integer types.
-It functions well when it allows the programmer to avoid using untyped pointers (like C's `void*`) when implementing datastructures like dynamic arrays, or passing context for a callback function.
+It functions well when it allows the programmer to avoid using untyped pointers (like C's `void*`) when implementing data structures like dynamic arrays, or passing context for a callback function.
 Beyond that, the lack of specialization could cause performance issues or unexpected behavior.

 Subtype polymorhpism is a consequence of structural typing.
 Types are not compared by name, but instead their contents: so, $50$ is assignable to the type `1..100`, because it is a member of that type.
-This extends to arrays: `[Char; 10]` is assignable to `[Char; 5]`, becuase it has at least 5 elements.
+This extends to arrays: `[Char; 10]` is assignable to `[Char; 5]`, because it has at least 5 elements.
 Similarly, a data structure `{ a: int, b: int, c: int, d: int }` can be assigned to `{b: int, c: int}`.

-In practice, this is achieve in two ways: first, if the superset data structure is passed by reference, or a reference to a superset datastructure $T$, is assigned to a reference to a subset data structure $U$, then the underlying pointer is adjusted to align the common fields of $T$ with $U$ during assignment.
+In practice, this is achieved in two ways: first, if the superset data structure is passed by reference, or a reference to a superset data structure $T$, is assigned to a reference to a subset data structure $U$, then the underlying pointer is adjusted to align the common fields of $T$ with $U$ during assignment.
 In the above example the reference would be shifted up by `sizeof(int)` when assigned to `{b: int, c: int}`.
 This has little to no runtime cost - it usually means adding an immediate offset to future load instructions.
 If the assignment is not using a reference then only the relevant fields are copied.
 To make sure this system is sound, we impose the follow restrictions on both arrays and structures:
 1. The superset type must be at least as big as the subset type
 2. Every field in the subset type must have the same size as the equivalent field in the superset
 3. Every field in the subset type must have the same offset as the equivalent field in the superset.